microchip-pic-avr-examples/avr128da48-cnano-adc-sample-accumulator-mplab/README.md

 ##  How to Program the Curiosity Nano board

-This chapter shows how to use the MPLAB X IDE to program an AVR® device with an `Example_Project.X`.
+This chapter shows how to use the MPLAB® X IDE to program an AVR® device with an `Example_Project.X`.
 This can be applied for any other projects.

 1. Connect the board to the PC.